danyk20/MQTT_Benchmark/README.md

 --buffer          max number of messages that can stored in the buffer                                       : <100>
 --username        authentication on broker                                                                   : <>
 --qos             Quality of Service, one or more values separated by comma                                  : <1>
+--session         whether to keep previous seasion with broker or not after disconnect                       : <True>
 --producers       number of producers involved (used for storage structure)                                  : <1>
 --max             maximum payload size in KB                                                                 : <72>
 --library         which if the supported libraries to use [paho/mosquitto]                                   : <paho>